prernaguptaiitb/cs733-assign1/README.md

 ### How to use?
 Run the server : "go run server.go" .
-Start the client : telnet localhost 8080
+Start the client : telnet localhost 8080</br>
-You can start multiple clients.
+You can start multiple clients.</br>

 ### Commands Support:
 * Write: create a file, or update the file’s contents if it already exists.